What You’ll Accomplish

 Connect a Single Site

-After installing the MainWP Child plugin on your website, add it to your Dashboard.Open Add New Site
+After installing the MainWP Child plugin on your website, add it to your Dashboard.Enter site details

 | Field | Description |